 So we are going to plan on the fact that whoever raised the event is going to put the course that raised the event on the event as well.
 Then from here, we can do the logic that was originally done up in the registerCourse() method right here.

-Now, instead of relying on the schedule to be on the $scope already we going to take off the $scope and just bring in the scheduled service.
-And since we bringing schedule in here, we no longer no need to bring it in down on our Register controller.
+Instead of relying on the schedule to be on the $scope already, we will take off the $scope and just bring in the scheduled service.
+And since we are bringing the schedule in here, we no longer need to bring it down on our Register controller.

 So we can take this line out here, move it up to our Schedule controller, and now take that dependency out of the Registration controller.

 Now it’s great that we have listened to the event here, but nobody’s raising that event.
 The place here in the registerCourse() method on the Catalog controller.

 The Catalog controller cannot raise an event that can be listened to by the Schedule controller because they are siblings.
 So what we will need to do is bring in a dependency on the $rootScope.

 Then from here, we can call $rootScope.$broadcast() raise the event that we are looking for and add in the parameter that needs to be on that event.

 Now we have another thing that we can clean up.
 Right down here, we are calling $scope.notify, but we are already raising the event that we have registered for the course.
 We should let somebody else handle the notification whenever any course is registered.